Intellia Therapeutics: Why Cathie Wood Is All In

 Lonvo-z is a one-time treatment for Hereditary Angioedema (HAE), designed to stop life-threatening swelling attacks permanently.

-• The Achievement: In Phase 1/2 trials, 97% of patients were attack-free after a single dose.
+• The Achievement: In Phase 1/2 trials, 97% of patients remained attack-free after a single dose.

 • The 2026 Goal: Enrollment for the Phase 3 HAELO trial is complete.
-Topline data is expected by mid-2026, with a BLA submission to the FDA planned shortly after.
+Topline data is expected by mid-2026, with a Biologics License Application (BLA) submission to the FDA planned for the second half of the year.

-Developed with Regeneron, Nex-z targets ATTR Amyloidosis, a fatal disease affecting the heart and nerves.
+Nex-z targets ATTR Amyloidosis, a fatal disease affecting the heart and nerves.
+On January 27, 2026, Intellia announced that the FDA removed the clinical hold on the MAGNITUDE-2 Phase 3 trial (polyneuropathy).

 Risk Analysis: Why Intellia is a High-Volatility Bet